Computed Tomography (CT) Scan of the Bones

 are allergic to or sensitive to medicines, contrast, or iodine, tell your healthcare

-however, you will need to let your healthcare provider know if you have ever had a
+But you will need to let your healthcare provider know if you have ever had a reaction

-reaction to any contrast dye, and/or any kidney problems.
-A seafood allergy is not
+to any contrast dye or any kidney problems.
+A seafood allergy does not mean you can't

 Tell your healthcare provider if you have kidney problems.
 In some cases, the contrast

 dye can cause kidney failure.
 People with kidney disease are more prone to kidney

 There may be other risks depending on your specific health condition.
 Talk about any

 concerns with your healthcare provider before the procedure.

 How do I get ready for a CT scan of the bones?